google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 {%include_code _code/touch-demo-1.html touch-action-example css %}

-Pan-X and Pan-Y are great for being explicit in your intention for what you expect the interaction's to be like.
+Pan-X and Pan-Y are great for being explicit in your intention that a user should only ever scroll vertically or horizontally on an element.

 {% endwrap %}